DCU-NLG/dcu-nlg.github.io/_pages/home.md

 # About Us
 {: .text-center}

-We are are group of researchers based in DCU and ADAPT, with external members at Aberdeen University, and IBM Research Dublin.
+We are group of researchers based in DCU and ADAPT, with external members at Aberdeen University, and IBM Research Dublin.
 Our collaborations extend to all continents, and both academia and industry.
 {: .text-center}

 {% include feature_row id="row_about_us" %}